Pasteurized eggs are a great product for anyone who has special concerns about food safety, but not every grocery store carries them.

 One solution is to use pasteurized eggs (which can even be done in the microwave).
 Pasteurized eggs are gently heated in their shells, just enough to kill the bacteria but not enough to actually cook the egg, making them safe to use in any recipe that calls for uncooked or partially cooked eggs.
 Note that poached eggs and eggs prepared over easy or sunny-side up aren't fully cooked.

 Moreover, because of cross-contamination risk, if you're cooking for someone in one of the categories mentioned above, you might want to use pasteurized eggs anyway.

-Safest Choice Pasteurized Eggs
+Davidson's Safest Choice Pasteurized Eggs

 For a long time, the only pasteurized egg products that were available to consumers were liquid eggs or liquid egg whites.
 It was difficult, if not impossible, to find pasteurized shell eggs in a normal grocery store.

 Another problem is that pasteurized eggs are terrible for preparations where you want to whip the egg whites to get stiff peaks.
 The pasteurization process affects the ability of the proteins in the eggs to get firm.
-Unfortunately, that's just the reality of pasteurized eggs.

 If you're cooking for an important event, consider doing a test run with pasteurized eggs.
 A lot of factors—batch size or the method of cooking, for example—affect the textures and tastes we've discussed here.

 The obvious solution is to use regular eggs for cooked egg recipes, and use pasteurized eggs for sauces and other recipes that call for raw or partially cooked eggs.